 The school is organized around the following main sections:

-Basic questions will be addressed in this section, including: how to write an academic article or a PhD Thesis, and, how to publish in international scientific journals.
+Basic questions will be addressed, including: how to write an academic article or a PhD Thesis, and, how to publish in international scientific journals.

 We will address: an overall strategy to integrate the different components of a qualitative study and effectively address the research problem.
 We will address topics including: questions about what research design is and what it is not, how to make sure all parts are properly in place before “tightening”, and why are you thinking of doing a qualitative study of the topic chosen.